Matrix Deviation Inequality for $\ell_{p}$-Norm: Introduction

-Note that if $f(x) \equiv \sup_{y\in S}\langle x, y \rangle$, then $\text{Lip}(f) = \text{rad}(S)$ \footnote{In this paper, we always use $\text{rad}(S)$ to denote $\text{Lip}(f)$.}.
-In addition, (\ref{MDI}) is sharp (see \cite[Theorem 11.2.4]{V} and \cite[Exercise 8.7.2]{V}).
+where $\gamma(T) \equiv \mathbb{E}[\sup_{x\in T} |\langle g,x \rangle|]$, $g \sim \mathscr{N}(0,I_{n})$, and $\emph{Lip}(f)$ is the Lipschitz constant of $f$.
+Here $C$ is an absolute universal constant and $\gamma(T)$ is called the Gaussian complexity of $T$. \end{theorem} Note that if $f(x) \equiv \sup_{y\in S}\langle x, y \rangle$, then $f(x)$ satisfies the conditions of Theorem \ref{MDI0} and $\text{Lip}(f) = \text{rad}(S)$, so (\ref{MDI}) is sharp (see \cite[Theorem 11.2.4]{V} and \cite[Exercise 8.7.2]{V}).
+An important application of matrix deviation inequality is to establish a Lipschitz embedding between two normed spaces.
+See \cite[Theorem 7]{Schechtman} and \cite[Theorem 11.3.3]{V} for using i.i.d ensemble Gaussian matrix to prove the existence of the embedding from a finite dimensional normed spaces into a low-dimensional Euclidean spaces and the embedding from a high-dimensional Euclidean spaces into a low-dimensional Euclidean spaces.
 See also \cite[Theorem 8.7.1]{V} and \cite{Tstable} for Chevet inequality and \cite{Chen} for the $\ell_{p}$-Gaussian-Grothendieck problem.

 Still, it is a challenging open problem to study the universality of the matrix deviation inequality (see \cite[Remark 11.1.9]{V}).
-In other words, whether the general matrix deviation inequality holds for i.i.d ensemble sub-Gaussian random matrix.
-Moreover, we believe that this extension is quite useful for understanding the deviation of i.i.d ensemble sub-Gaussian random matrices and has value in practical applications.
+In other words, whether the general matrix deviation inequality holds for i.i.d ensemble sub-Gaussian random matrix, which is a random matrix with i.i.d mean-zero, unit variance, sub-Gaussian entries.
+Note that this problem was solved by Liaw et al. \cite[Theorem 1]{V2} when $f(\cdot) = ||\cdot||_{2}$.
+Namely, if $A \in \mathbb{R}^{m \times n}$ is an i.i.d ensemble sub-Gaussian random matrix with $K = ||A_{1,1}||_{\psi_{2}}$, where $||X||_{\psi_{2}}$ is the sub-Gaussian norm of $X$ (see Definition \ref{sub-gaussian}), then